marmarachain/marmara/doc/getting-started-with-marmara.md

     <summary> Windows: </summary>

 ```
-komodo-cli.exe -ac_name=MCL validateaddress R9z796AehK5b6NCPeVkGUHSpJnawerf8oP
+marmara-cli.exe validateaddress R9z796AehK5b6NCPeVkGUHSpJnawerf8oP
 ```
 </details>

-After getting the respective MCL pubkey from the response of the command above, relaunch the Marmara Chain with that pubkey as in [here](https://github.com/marmarachain/marmara/wiki/Getting-Started-with-Marmara#launching-mcl-with-pubkey) .
+After getting the respective MCL pubkey from the response of the command above, relaunch the Marmara Chain with that pubkey as in [here](https://github.com/marmarachain/marmara/doc/getting-started-with-marmara#launching-mcl-with-pubkey) .

 ## Creating a Wallet Address from One's own Words in Marmara Blockchain

-For Linux OS; as previously explained, one can make use of the command `./komodo-cli -ac_name=MCL getnewaddress` in order to get a wallet address and then use the command `./komodo-cli -ac_name=MCL validateaddress "Rwalletno"` to get the respective Privkey.
+For Linux OS; as previously explained, one can make use of the command `./marmara-cli getnewaddress` in order to get a wallet address and then use the command `./marmara-cli -validateaddress "Rwalletno"` to get the respective Privkey.

 However, the `Privkey` received in this way consists of a hard to remember combination of letters and number.
 Note that keeping this privkey safe and secure and reachable only by you is very important and essential way to reach your assets.
 Hence, one can generate a privkey from his/her own set of words and keep a record of these words to generate the respective privkey whenerever needed.